Autism

 How autism assessment works for girls

 The standard NHS autism assessment pathway runs from GP referral to a local autism assessment service, which may sit within paediatrics, CAMHS, or a community team.
-Waiting times are long: various studies suggest the male-to-female diagnosis ratio ranges from 2:1 to 16:1, and the tools most commonly used in NHS assessments were largely standardised on male populations.
+Waiting times are long, and the tools most commonly used in NHS assessments were largely standardised on male populations.

 If you're being told that professionals can't see what you're seeing, that is a recognised and well-documented problem; it's not that you're wrong.